MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 Conditional Access App Control currently supports SAML and Open ID Connect apps configured with single sign-on, along with web apps hosted on-prem configured with the [Azure AD App Proxy](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy).
 > [!NOTE]
 > Conditional Access App Control also supports apps that are configured with identity providers other than Azure AD.
 For more information about this scenario, send an email to mcaspreview@microsoft.com.

+> [!NOTE]
+> Cloud App security leverages Transport Layer Security (TLS) protocols 1.2+ to provide best-in class encryption.
+Native client applications and browsers that do not support TLS 1.2+, will not be accessible when configured with session control.
+However, SaaS apps that use TLS 1.1 or lower will appear in the browser as using TLS 1.2+ when configured with Cloud App Security.

 **Session control is available for any browser on any major platform on any operating system**.
 We recommend using Internet Explorer 11, Microsoft Edge (latest), Google Chrome (latest), Mozilla Firefox (latest), or Apple Safari (latest).
 Mobile apps and desktop apps can also be blocked or allowed.
 By natively integrating with Azure AD, any app that is configured with SAML or Open ID Connect can be self-onboarded.
 In addition, the following apps are featured by Cloud App Security and are already onboarded and ready to use in any tenant: